inovex/elements/src/components/ino-input/readme.md

 **Outlined**: The component is by default a box component with ripple underline.
 Provide `ino-outline` to use the material outline design.

 ### Event Behaviour
 The component behaves like a native input with additional features.
-Thus, the component bubbles events triggered by the native [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) like `keyup` or `change`.
+Thus, the component bubbles events triggered by the native [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) like `input`, `keyup` or `change`.

+**Change Detection**: It's recommended to use the `input` event to detect input changes.
+In contrast to the `change` event, this event occurs immediately after the value of an element has changed.

 <!-- Auto Generated Below -->